The History of our School

 In the late 1960's Boston was expanding eastwards along Eastwood Road with infilling of estates along the old roads and original farmhouses.
 The Pilgrim Hospital was built and the town was growing.

 Mr John Ball was the school's first Headteacher and remained at the school until 1985 when he was succeeded by the then deputy head teacher Mr Roy Pearson (1985-1997).
 Mr Tony Eaves, deputy to Mr Pearson, acted as interim head for one year before Mr Paul Carter then became the schools third headteacher (1998-2000) with Mr Martin Lister completing his seventeen years as head in 2018.
 Mr James Kelwick was appointed the schools fifth head teacher in 2018.
+In 2020, Mrs. Kadar and Mr. Brady, the current Deputy and Assistant head, led the school in an interim period until Mrs. Palmer, current Headteacher was appointed in 2021.

 As a popular and oversubscribed school, the school has seen a number of minor and major building programmes.
 The most recent of which was over 2012 to 2014 when the Department for Education allocated £1.73 million to extend the school from a planned admissions number of 40 children in each year group to 60.
 In September 2017, the school completed its internal expansion with every year group boasting two classes for each year group.